 X-ray Emission Spectroscopy

-There is a list of available analyser crystals and what emission lines they can be used for available here.
+A list of available analyser crystals and what emission lines they can be used for is available here.

 XES is a technique complementary to X-ray absorption spectroscopy (XAS) that provides valuable information with respect to the electronic structure (local charge- and spin-density) as well as the nature of the bound ligands.